MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 Azure Event Hubs is a big data streaming platform and event ingestion service.
 It can receive and process millions of events per second.
 Data sent to an event hub can be transformed and stored by using any real-time analytics provider or batching/storage adapters.

-To configure an Event Hub as an input for streaming dataflows, click on the EVent Hub icon and a card will appear in the diagram view, including a side pane for its configuration.
+To configure an Event Hub as an input for streaming dataflows, click on the Event Hub icon and a card will appear in the diagram view, including a side pane for its configuration.

 ![Event Hub configuration side pane](media/dataflows-streaming/dataflows-streaming-05.png)

 You have the option of pasting the Event Hub connection string and streaming dataflows will fill out all the necessary information, including the optional consumer group (which by default is "$Default").
 If you want to enter all fields manually, you can enable the manual entry toggle to expose them.
 You can learn more about Event Hub connection strings in this [article](/azure/event-hubs/event-hubs-get-connection-string).

-Once you have setup your Event Hub credentials and select "Connect", you will have the option to add fields manually selection "+ Add field" if you know the field names or detect fields and data types automatically based on a sample of the incoming messages selecting "Auto-detect fields".
+Once you have setup your Event Hub credentials and select "Connect", you can add fields manually using "+ Add field" if you know the field names or detect fields and data types automatically based on a sample of the incoming messages selecting "Autodetect fields".
 Clicking on the gear icon allows you to edit the credentials if needed.

 ![Input data options](media/dataflows-streaming/dataflows-streaming-06.png)

 When streaming dataflows detects the fields, you will see them in the list.
 You will also see a live preview of the incoming messages in the Data preview table under the diagram view.

-You can always edit the field names, remove or change the data type clicking in the three dots or ellipse right next to each field.
+You can always edit the field names, remove, or change the data type clicking in the three dots or ellipse right next to each field.
 Finally, you can also expand, select, and edit any nested fields from the incoming messages as it is shown in the following image.

 ![Input data rename and data type edits](media/dataflows-streaming/dataflows-streaming-07.png)